ThePhalcons/AmazonWebServicesBundle/Resources/doc/cdn.md

 * Then, go on the **CloudFront** tab.
 * Click **Create distribution**
 * Select the bucket you just created
-* Setup the CNAME to _cdn.chefjerome.com_
+* Setup the CNAME to _cdn.acme.com_
 * Review changes and click **Create distribution**
-* Wait a bit, and copy paste the domain name (ex : _dfi43z3s42tfs.cloudfront.net_) to your browser, and append the test file name (ex : _test.png_).
+* Wait a bit, and copy paste the domain name (ex : _42jhdsqhdj.cloudfront.net_) to your browser, and append the test file name (ex : _test.png_).
 Check that you see your test file.

 ### Setup CNAMEs

-You finally need to create the CNAME that will redirect _http://cdn.chefjerome.com_ to our distribution.
+You finally need to create the CNAME that will redirect _http://cdn.acme.com_ to our distribution.

 * Copy the domain name that was just generated.
 * Go to the **Route 53** tab.
-* Select the _chefjerome.com_ zone.
+* Select the _acme.com_ zone.
-* Create/update a CNAME with name _http://cdn.chefjerome.com_ and redirect it to the CloudFront domaon Name.
+* Create/update a CNAME with name _http://cdn.acme.com_ and redirect it to the CloudFront domaon Name.
-* Check that _http://cdn.chefjerome.com/test.png_ works fine.
+* Check that _http://cdn.acme.com/test.png_ works fine.

 References :